Epistemic-Me/Philosophies/README.md

 Practioners can also upload their own existing writing, Youtube Videos, or public facing work, and have Epistemic Me generate a "Dialectic Strategy" automatically using a the concept of a "Meta Strategy": a writing that extracts the Epistemic Context from a piece of work and writes a Dialectic Strategy that can be tweaked for Epistemic Me.

-## How To Add Your Own Dialectical Strategy
+## How To Add Your Own Dialectic Strategy

 To add your own Dialectic Strategy, simplify add new strategy in a markdown file and keep it in the `strategies/` folder.
 We suggest taking a look at existing examples, and reading through the "MetaStrategy.md" to get a sense for what makes a Dialectic Strategy that works well with Epistemic Me.